golopupinsky/golopupinsky.github.io/_posts/2014-7-15-Flipping-Window.md

 ---
 This is a quick note about window flipping effect under OS X.

-I've found the code somwhere on the internet and I like how it works (although, I don't like how it looks).
+I've found the code somwhere on the internet and I like how the effect looks (although, I don't like the code).

 Basicly the process consists of these steps: